csc301-fall-2020/team-project-20-family-service-toronto/deliverable-2/README.md

  * Provide a breakdown or detail for each feature that is most appropriate for your application
  * This section will be used to assess the value of the features built

-* Key Features:
-* Main page:
+## Key Features (Answer)
+*Main page:*
-- A compilation of links to the most frequently used apps, keeps seniors top applications all in one place in an organized manner
+- A compilation of links to the most frequently used apps, which keeps seniors' top applications all in one place in an organized manner
 - Logos for each app are displayed so that seniors can remember that these were the apps that they had on their phones previously

-* Whatsapp page:
+*Whatsapp page:*
+- One of the most used applications by seniors (as Rodrigo mentioned)
+- Seniors have access to messaging and phone calls through this application

+*Google page:*
+- Seniors have access to reading materials or to type in the links of other applications through Google
+- Incredibly useful to have Google as part of our main application because it allows the seniors to access other ressources that might not be available through our main application

+*Facebook page:*
+- Seniors have access to speaking with friends and family as well as sharing photos

+*Zoom page:*
+- Seniors have access to video calls for meetings or virtual time with friends/family

+*Email pages:*
+- Access to 3 different types of emails (Gmail, Yahoo, Outlook) so that seniors have all emails in one place and so that the main page is not overwhelmed with all the emails

+*Youtube page:*
--
+- Simplified version of youtube
-* Google page:
-* Facebook page:
-* Zoom page:
-* Gmail page:
-* Youtube page:
-* Back button in most apps
+- Allows senior to easily search youtube videos without being distracted by all the other youtube features (like account settings, etc.)
+- Allows senior to see video recommendations based on their search

+*Back button:*
+- Allows seniors to easily navigate back to the main page and access other applications
+- Reminds them that they are in our application rather than in an app on their phone